 A way to access csocket from lua.
 The usage is made similar to luasocket in vanilla lua distributions.
-Currently only subset of functions exist and only tcp mode is implemented.
+Currently only a subset of the functions exist and only tcp mode is implemented.

-- Socket class

-- Client class
+- Socket class - Client class

-- Server class

-- Tcp class
+- Server class - Tcp class